reasonml/reason/src/README.md

 - `*.mllib`: related: see the [OCaml extensions list](https://github.com/facebook/reason/wiki/OCaml-Ecosystem-Extensions-List).
 These are generated file from `pkg/build.ml`, which describes the package we distribute.
 No need to worry about them.

-- `src/reason_config.ml`: global configuration that says whether our parser should run in "recoverable" mode.
+- `src/reason-parser/reason_config.ml`: global configuration that says whether our parser should run in "recoverable" mode.
 Merlin has a neat feature which lets it continue diagnosing e.g. type errors even when the file is syntactically invalid (at the expense of the accuracy of those type error reports' quality).
 Searching `reason_config` in our codebase will show you how this is used.

-- `reason_format_type.ml`, `reason_type_of_ocaml_type.ml`: again, see `pkg/build.ml`.
+- `src/refmttype/reason_format_type.ml`, `reason_type_of_ocaml_type.ml`: again, see `pkg/build.ml`.
 These produce the `refmttype` binary, used by [BetterErrors](refmttype) to output compiler errors in Reason syntax rather than the OCaml one.

-- `src/reason_parser.messages`: auto-generated from parser changes.
+- `src/reason-parser/reason_parser.messages`: auto-generated from parser changes.
 Menhir generates parsing code that assigns each syntax error to a code, and lets us customize these errors.
 Syntax errors can be very precisely pinpointed and explained this way.

-- `src/reason_toolchain.ml`, `refmt_impl.ml`: the entry point that calls the parsing logic.
+- `src/reason-parser/reason_toolchain.ml`, `src/reason-parser/refmt_impl.ml`: the entry point that calls the parsing logic.

-- `reason_utop.ml`, `reason_toploop.ml`, `rtop_init.ml`: Reason's [Utop](https://github.com/diml/utop) integration.
+- `src/rtop/reason_utop.ml`, `src/rtop/reason_toploop.ml`, `src/rtop/rtop_init.ml`: Reason's [Utop](https://github.com/diml/utop) integration.
 Utop's the terminal-based REPL you see when executing `utop` (in Reason's case, the wrapper `rtop`).

-- `reasonbuild.ml`: our wrapper for [OCamlbuild](https://ocaml.org/learn/tutorials/ocamlbuild/), a simple build system.
+- `src/reasonbuild/myocamlbuild.ml`: our wrapper for [OCamlbuild](https://ocaml.org/learn/tutorials/ocamlbuild/), a simple build system.

 - `*.sh`: some of our binaries' entries.

-- `reason_util.ml`, `syntax_util.ml`: utils.
+- `src/rtop/reason_util.ml`, `syntax_util.ml`: utils.

-- `reactjs_jsx_ppx_v2.ml/v3.ml`: our ReactJS interop that translates [Reason JSX](https://reasonml.github.io/guide/language/jsx) into something that ReactJS understands.
+- `src/reason-parser/reactjs_jsx_ppx_v2.ml/v3.ml`: our ReactJS interop that translates [Reason JSX](https://reasonml.github.io/guide/language/jsx) into something that ReactJS understands.
 See the comments in the file and the description in [ReasonReact](https://reasonml.github.io/reason-react/#reason-react-jsx).

-- `testOprint.ml`: unit tests for the outcome printer mentioned above.
+- `src/reason-parser-tests/testOprint.ml`: unit tests for the outcome printer mentioned above.
 See the file for more info on how outcome printing is tested.

 ## Working With Parser